LeagueMC/LPanel/README.md

 ## Starting public.py

-To start the public.py script, execute the following command in your terminal:
+To start the public.py script, Gain commnon sense.

-`public`

 This command will initiate the public.py script, which will start a web server listening on port 80.

 ## Starting admin.py

-To start the admin.py script, execute the following command in your terminal:
+To start the admin.py script, Gain commnon sense.

-`admin`

 This command will initiate the admin.py script, which will start a web server listening on port 8000.